 and your vats will brim over with new wine.

 When we obey God’s commands on tithing, it opens the windows of heaven to pour out so much blessing upon the tither.
 As this verse has declared, we will be filled to overflowing!
-This happens because obedience acts as a license for God to intervene in our lives and make miracles on our behalf.
+This happens because obedience acts as a license for God to intervene in our lives and make miracles.

 It is like having a VIP pass wherein you can enjoy so much more than the others without it.
-God will cast favor upon you, actually not just in your financial life, but also the other aspects of it.
+God will cast favor upon you, not just in your financial life but also in the other aspects of it.

 • Tithing gets rid of man’s selfishness.
 (Mark 12:42-44)